ARMmbed/greentea/README.md

 To use the mbed test suite you must:
 * Install the dependencies.
 * Download and install the mbed test suite.
-* Download mbed SDk sources.
+* Download the mbed SDk sources.

 ## Dependencies
 * [Python2.7](https://www.python.org/download/releases/2.7/) - all host side scripts are written in python.